fantinodavide/squadjs-server-ping-status/README.md

 ## Installation

 1. Place `server-ping-status.js` in your plugins directory
-2. Add the plugin configuration to your server config file
+2. Add the plugin configuration to your SquadJS config file

 ## Configuration